Watering system - iteration two with solenoid

 Lessons learned:

-Pipes: Most of the standard garden irrigation equipment is 3/4 inch.
-I chose a pump with a 1/2 inch outlet which made it harder to find parts at that diameter.
+which made it harder to find parts at that diameter.
 The 3/4 garden solenoids were not cheaper than I could find.

-Condensation: I keep the lid on the tank to minimize evaporation and avoid leaves, but condensation forms on the underside of the lid.
+on the underside of the lid.
 This drops water on the solenoid which is not waterproof.
-It hasn’t been a problem yet, but it looks like the solenoid will eventually fail from moisture.
-It needs a cover.
+It hasn’t been a problem yet, but it

 Other limitations:

-• This pump won’t automatically switch off if there’s no water.
+- This pump won’t automatically switch off if there’s no water.
 When the water is low it keeps running.
 Now that there isn’t an anti-siphoning hole it can run dry.
 I don’t think this pump will overheat, but there is no longer any work-around and I don’t have water level monitoring yet.

-• (Continued from previous version) As it’s only using a basic switch and no monitoring, if the switch fails to receive the signal to turn off (which happens with home control systems that depend on the internet and wi-fi) it’ll over-water the plants until the tank is empty.
+- (Continued from previous version) As it’s only using a basic switch and no monitoring, if the switch fails to receive the signal to turn off (which happens with home control systems that depend on the internet and wi-fi) it’ll over-water the plants until the tank is empty.
 It can’t detect it’s been running for too long.